 Whichever way you look at it, it’s pretty badass.
 Again, I probably first read about this concept in the 4HWW.
 Thanks, Tim.

 I have nothing against passive income, provided it doesn’t cross the line to into scammy shenanigans.
 In fact, I love the stuff.
-I just happen to prefer to earn mine the old-fashioned way – by living modestly, and then investing my savings so they compound over time.
+I just happen to prefer earning mine the old-fashioned way – by living modestly, and then investing my savings so they compound over time.

 The 4HWW also has a solid section on productivity strategies, which is a great primer for those who haven’t encountered these sort of ideas before: